FreddieK/FreddieK.github.io/_posts/2018-06-16-evaluating-recommendations.md

 title: Evaluation Recommendations
 excerpt_separator:  <!--more-->
 comments: true
-tags: ['Paper review', 'Recommender Systems']
+tags: ['Paper Review', 'Recommender Systems']
 ---

 Putting some thoughts down in words of trying to wrap my head around how to measure if a recommendation is good or bad, and how to formulate the problem in a way so that models can be trained.